rkuo2000/NPCpy/docs/index.md

 Contributions are welcome!
 Please submit issues and pull requests on the GitHub repository.

 ## Support
 If you appreciate the work here, [consider supporting NPC Worldwide](https://buymeacoffee.com/npcworldwide).
-If you'd like to explore how to use `npcsh` to help your business, please reach out to info@npcworldwi.de .
+If you'd like to explore how to use `npcpy` to help your business, please reach out to info@npcworldwi.de .

 ## NPC Studio
 Coming soon!
 NPC Studio will be a desktop application for managing chats and agents on your own machine.
-Be sure to sign up for the [npcsh newsletter](https://forms.gle/n1NzQmwjsV4xv1B2A) to hear updates!
+Be sure to sign up for the [npcpy newsletter](https://forms.gle/n1NzQmwjsV4xv1B2A) to hear updates!

 ## License
 This project is licensed under the MIT License.